MoeraOrg/moeraorg.github.io/overview/node.md

-website, making its content available for reading and commenting with Moera client, for reposting to other nodes in Moera network, for adding to the newsfeed etc. The site becomes part of the social network without need to copy every post, having comments in different places and hiring a separate person to support this.
+website, making its content available for reading and commenting with Moera client, for reposting to other nodes in Moera network, for adding to the newsfeed etc. The site becomes part of the social network without the need to copy every post, to have comments in different places and to hire a separate person to maintain this.
+It is possible to distribute a Moera REST API implementation as a plugin for popular content management systems (Wordpress, Joomla etc.), so any site using a CMS may be converted to Moera node in one click.

 You can think about this as a backward-compatible "upgrade" of the Web.